diclophis/wkndr/README.md

 _requires_ `$PATH/docker` and access to a working `/var/lib/docker.sock`

-build `$WKNDR:latest` using the `Dockerfile` from the HEAD version of the current working directory's git repo.
+build `$APP:latest` using the `Dockerfile` from the HEAD version of the current working directory's git repo.

 # wkndr provision